aashishace/smart-agriculture-app/project_report.md

 ### 🎯 Project Submission Status: **READY FOR FINAL SUBMISSION**

-This Smart Agriculture App represents a complete, production-ready system that successfully addresses the digital transformation needs of Indian agriculture.
+This Smart Crop Care Assistant represents a complete, production-ready system that successfully addresses the digital transformation needs of Indian agriculture.
 The project demonstrates advanced technical skills, practical problem-solving, and real-world applicability suitable for MCA final year project standards.

 ---